-Members quickly learn that thousands of candidates want to work for them from all over the country.
+Members quickly learn that thousands of potential staffers want to work for them.
 It is impossible to review every candidate, nor should you.
-You can’t afford to waste valuable time trying to hire your own staff.
 The mission is to hire the best Chief of Staff possible and delegate the authority to manage and hire the rest of the team.
 Beyond the Chief, there are numerous key positions to fill.
-In every active office you have a Legislative Director, multiple Legislative Assistants, Legislative Correspondent, Staff Assistant, Press Secretary and Scheduler.
-Senate offices are four times the size and host additional positions such as Administrative Director.
 Every position is critical and every position is instrumental to the success of your operation.

 Chief of Staff:

 The Chief of Staff is your top staffer in the office.
 At the end of the day the Chief of Staff manages the entire team.
-This position must be a good manager with a strong working relationship with the Member.
-Trust is this position is mission critical and the Chief of Staff must have perfect clarity on the Member’s goals and vision.
+The person that holds this position must be a good manager with a strong working relationship with the Member.
+Trust in this position is mission critical and the Chief of Staff must have perfect clarity on the Member’s goals and vision.

 The senior advisor within the office is critical.
 It’s not possible to be a leading expert on every single subject.
-A senior advisor is utilized with the Member makes a particular policy a top priority.
+A senior advisor is utilized with the Member and makes a particular policy a top priority.
 There are senior advisors in every political category.
 There are also senior advisors focused on the media and press.

 The Legislative Director runs the legislative operation and oversees the Legislative Assistants and Legislative Correspondents.
 Your LD needs to understand the legislative process and exercise excellent political judgement at all times.